 As you already know, my family loves the ocean.
-We spend the majority of our free time sailing, paddleboarding, swimming, snorkeling, surfing and free diving.
+We spend the majority of our free time sailing, paddleboarding, swimming, snorkeling, scuba-diving, surfing and free-diving.
 Our love for the ocean includes everything that lives in the ocean.
-There are many creatures that inhabit that ocean that humans may find dangerous – however, we understand that the ocean is their home and we are simply visitors.
-We have a realistic view of the animals in the ocean and do whatever to avoid harm coming to them or our family.
+There are many creatures that inhabit that ocean that humans may find dangerous – especially after all of the media coverage surrounding some recent shark attacks in our state.
+While I understand that some people may find sharks to be terrifying, the ocean is their home and we are simply visitors.
+However, as a family, we have a realistic view of these animals and follow the rules of the ocean to help ensure no harm comes to the sharks or our family.

-On a side note: Eben learned how to swim before he could walk or talk.
+Eben learned how to swim before he could walk or talk, he was almost 6 months old.
 He is a natural in the water – it is the one place where he feels completely at ease.
 When it comes to the ocean, he has no fear – he has been stung by jellyfish, bitten by countless creatures, stepped on a sea urchin and even tore his leg open kneeling on the ocean floor.
 However, all of these incidents have not changed his view of the ocean, it is still his favorite place on Earth.

 I am not as adventurous as Eben or the mister, I am the cautious one – the one always on the lookout for possible dangers.
-We have swam with sharks many times and I have never felt threatened by them.
-In fact, I have nothing but love and respect for these amazing creatures.
+We have swam and snorkeled with sharks many times and we have never felt threatened by them.
+In fact, we have nothing but love and respect for these amazing creatures.
 Since I am so cautious and a natural planner, I have tips that I live by to keep my family safe in the ocean.
 I am not trying to scare you, you are more likely to be hurt by a toilet, than a shark!
-However, if you are hitting the beach this summer, read on – take note, these tips can help to keep your family safe.
+However, if you are hitting the beach this summer, read on and take note, these tips can help to keep your family safe.

 #1: What’s Going On?

 The first thing to consider before even getting into the water is to stay on top of what is happening in the ocean in your area.
-Have there been reports of whale migration, bait fish or seals in the area?
+A great place to start is at the lifeguard station – they will have a sign that will outline any dangers for the day.
+Check the news, have there been reports of whale migration, bait fish or seals in the area?
 If so, stay out of the water.
 Also, if sharks are migrating through the area, it is a good idea to steer clear of the water too.

 #2: It’s All in the Sky